 - Sex crimes

-Parental relocation: Custodial parents who want to move away with the child must now complete a number of steps before the move will be allowed.
-This is especially true when the move would take the child to another state or otherwise make it difficult for the non-custodial parent to have contact with the child.
+Parental relocation: Custodial parents who want to move away with a child must complete several steps before the move will be allowed.
+This is especially true when the move would take the child to another state or otherwise make it difficult for the noncustodial parent to have contact with the child.
 The parent wanting to relocate must inform the other parent, who can then oppose the move in court.
-The relocating parent then must show how the move is beneficial for the child, not for the parent himself or herself.
+The relocating parent then must show how the move is beneficial for the child, not just for the parent.

-To learn more about the new child custody law and how it may affect your family, we invite you to speak with our attorneys.
-To arrange a consultation at The Law Offices of Brian E. Quinn, call 215-268-7241 or toll free 866-657-7318.
+To learn more about child custody law and how it may affect your family, we invite you to speak with our attorneys.
+For a free telephone consultation or to arrange a meeting at The Law Offices of Brian E. Quinn, call 215-268-7241.
 You can also contact our Philadelphia law firm online.